Vietnam's new leader arrives in China for his first overseas trip since taking office - ExBulletin

 The fact that Lam chose China as the first destination of her overseas visit since taking office is a sign that Vietnam attaches great importance to its relations with China, Yu said in an opinion piece.
 But at the same time, judging from its experience, the country has no intention of turning a deaf ear to the United States.

-Although the two countries have long maintained partnerships as one-party communist states, Vietnam and China have repeatedly clashed over territories each claims in the South China Sea.
-A Vietnamese coast guard ship recently participated in joint exercises in the Philippines, which has had a series of violent confrontations with China over disputed territories in the same waters.
+Despite long-standing ties as one-party communist states, Vietnam and China have repeatedly clashed over territories they both claim in the South China Sea.
+A Vietnamese coast guard ship recently participated in joint exercises in the Philippines, which has seen a series of violent clashes with China over disputed territory in the same waters.

 China also briefly invaded parts of northern Vietnam in 1979.